bozeman42/prime-teamcw/README.md

 # Cushman & Wakefield Marketing Application

-An application that displays marketing information for
+An application that displays corporate real estate

 ## Built With